 Deep TMS offers effective results in almost half the time of other treatments (just 20 minutes per session compared to 37 with traditional TMS), requiring daily sessions over 4-6 weeks.

 Yes.
 Brainsway Deep TMS therapy was tested in over 60 clinical trials.
 An extensive multi-center study for treating treatment-resistant depression, with Brainsway Deep TMS, enrolling 230 patients, Brainsway Deep TMS therapy significantly reduced depressive symptoms and generated improvement.
 Following this study, the FDA approved Brainsway Deep TMS therapy for major depressive disorder in patients who did not benefit from any number of previous medication treatments.

-In the U.S. there are no other FDA approved indications outside of depression.
-However, there is a current pending FDA application for OCD.
-TMS is considered investigational as a treatment for all other indications, including but not limited to: bipolar, OCD, schizophrenia, bulimia nervosa, migraines, fibromyalgia, panic disorder, Parkinson's disease, PTSD, alcohol dependence, smoking cessation, chronic pain, Alzheimer's, ADHD and Autism.
+In the U.S. there are now 2 FDA cleared indications: Depression and now OCD!
+TMS is considered investigational as a treatment for all other indications, including but not limited to: bipolar, schizophrenia, bulimia nervosa, migraines, fibromyalgia, panic disorder, Parkinson's disease, PTSD, alcohol dependence, smoking cessation, chronic pain, Alzheimer's, ADHD and Autism.